REI's New Groundbreaker Fleece

 The REI Co-op Fleece is made with a flat pile with no grids or loft.
 It comes in XS to XXL size options.
-We tested the small size, and it weighed 14 ounces.
+We tested the small size, and it weighs 14 ounces.
 Note that this a bulkier fleece jacket that takes up a lot of room in a pack.
 If you are looking for a summit layer that will pack down small into your daypack, check out our synthetic jacket review.

 The thick pile does what a fleece jacket is supposed to do, trap your warmth against your body.
-It's not quite as thick as the Denali jacket, but it came close and was a toasty layer.
+It's not quite as thick as the Denali jacket, but it came close and is a toasty layer.
 This is a great option to wear on cool nights when walking the dog or for hanging out around camp.

-While the fleece on this jacket was on the soft side, it wasn't nearly as cozy as the high-loft fleece on The North Face Osito 2 jacket.
-It also wasn't as comfortable as the Outdoor Research Deviator Hoody, which we loved to wear all day long.
+While the fleece on this jacket is on the soft side, it isn't nearly as cozy as the hi-loft fleece on The North Face Osito 2 jacket.
+It also isn't as comfortable as the Outdoor Research Deviator Hoody, which we loved to wear all day long.
 The pockets on the REI Co-op are thick on the outside and bulky, and they didn't feel comfortable when sitting down or when wearing it under a backpack.

 Part of why this jacket is so inexpensive is because it uses a basic fleece pile fabric.
 Polartec engineers a lot of "fancy" fleece fabrics these days with grids patterns for ventilation, like on the Outdoor Research Deviator and Patagonia R1.
 Another option is to have lots of micro holes like on the Patagonia R2.
 The REI Co-op Jacket has no such venting options, which makes it hotter and less breathable (though more wind resistant — see below).

-This jacket doesn't have the best layering ability either.
+This jacket doesn't have the best layering ability, either.
 There is plenty of room under the jacket for layers, but it doesn't work so well as a mid-layer because of the boxy cut and thick material.

-When we tried to wear this jacket under a rain jacket or wind shell we felt constricted.
-A lot of women's outer layers have tapered silhouettes, but this one doesn't, so when you try to wear it under a tapered jacket it feels very constricting.
-Some fleece jackets are designed to be outer layers while others work well as part of your layering system.
+When we tried to wear this jacket under a rain jacket or wind shell, we felt constricted.
+A lot of women's outer layers have tapered silhouettes, but this one doesn't, so when you try to wear it under a tapered jacket, it feels very constricting.
+Some fleece jackets are designed to be outer layers, while others work well as part of your layering system.
 This one is more of an outer layer than a mid-layer.

 Ease of Movement

-There wasn't much happening in the way of water resistance though, and water soaked right into the fleece pile.
-Look to The North Face Denali for a more water resistance jacket layer (the shoulders have a nylon shell that offers some protection.
+Because it is so thick, the REI Co-op Fleece has decent wind resistance for a fleece jacket.
+Many of the more breathable models also let the wind rip right through, but this one offers some protection from gusts.
+There isn't much happening in the way of water resistance, though, and water-soaked right into the fleece pile.
+Look to The North Face Denali 2 for a more water resistance jacket layer (the shoulders have a nylon shell that offers some protection from a light rain).

 The boxy cut is not very flattering, and the flat pile is plain and comes in only basic colors like black, charcoal heather, and blue.
 If you are looking for an outer jacket with a little more flair, check out The North Face Osito 2.
 It has a more tapered silhouette and comes in a variety of colors.

 Did we mention that this jacket retails for only $50?
 That's a pretty impressive price point, all things considered.
-We appreciated how affordable it was, and it doesn't get much cheaper than this.
+We appreciate how affordable it is, and it doesn't get much cheaper than this.
 You won't be able to use it for the same variety of activities as you would the Patagonia R1 Hoody, but it's still a great choice for times when you want a warm outer layer.